ankitects/anki-manual/src/searching.md

 same as the above.

 `"a dog"`\
-finds notes with the exact sequence of characters "a dog" on them, such as "atta dog", but not "dog a" or "adog".
+finds notes with the exact sequence of characters "a dog" in them, such as "atta dog", but not "dog a" or "adog".

 `-"a dog"`\
-finds notes without the exact phrase "a dog"
+finds notes without the following sequence of characters: "a dog".

 `d_g`\
-finds notes with d, &lt;a letter&gt;, g, like dog, dig, dug, and so on.
+finds notes with d, &lt;one character&gt;, g, like dog, dig, dug, and so on.

 `d*g`\
-finds notes with d, &lt;zero or more letters&gt;, g, like dg, dog, dung, etc.
+finds notes with d, &lt;zero or more characters&gt;, g, like dg, dog, dung, etc.

 `w:dog`\
-search for "dog" on a word boundary - will match "dog", but not "doggy" or "underdog".
-Requires Anki 2.1.24+ or AnkiMobile 2.1.61+.
-Note that formatting changes may be interpreted as word boundaries e.g. searching for `w:exam` will match **exam**ple.
+searches for the word "dog" as opposed to a sequence of characters - will match "dog", but not "doggy" or "underdog".
+Requires Anki 2.1.24+, AnkiMobile 2.1.61+, or AnkiDroid 2.17+.
+Note that formatting changes may be interpreted as word boundaries, e.g. searching for `w:exam` will match **exam**ple, as the "exam" part of example is in bold format.

 `w:dog*`\
 will match "dog" and "doggy", but not "underdog".